anantanurag/axi_cores/README.md

 Trying to understand how to connect the signals between SAXIL and Device, either Synchronously or Asynchronously.
 I would like it to be synchronous but how to do it?

+I think that all signals coming in and out of the device should be connected synchronously without any additional logic.
+Currently some additional logic has been applied to RDATA, maybe I will try to simplify it later.

+RVALID and ARREADY are crossing the device boundary onto the SAXIL, but FSM is not proceeding as expected.
+I think I forgot to add the code to assign current_state <= next_state.
+I should have revised the tutorial instead of guessing.

+It should be simple to debug.
+Let me take a look at this again tomorrow, or whenever I feel like debugging this.